 - Wikipedia has a lengthy and well-written page specifically devoted to Chiropractic controversy and criticism.

-- Chirobase.org was probably one of the first chiropractic skepticism resources available online, and it’s still the largest.
+Chirobase.org was one of the first substantial chiropractic skepticism resources available on the Internet, and it remains the largest (although perhaps SBM is catching up now).
 Operated by Stephen Barrett, MD, and SBM’s regular guest author and chiropractic insider, Samuel Homola, DC.
 Most articles remain relevant despite their age.

 - ScienceBasedMedicine.org assistant editor Paul Ingraham wrote a popular article about chiropractic controversies which provoked a significant legal incident for him (which in turn resulted in meeting Dr. Steve Novella and joining the ScienceBasedMedicine.org team).
 He has also written a very detailed review of spinal manipulative therapy.